-I work with organisations and institutions to undertake targeted research to investigate specific online education issues being experienced by their educators or students.
+I partner with organisations and institutions to undertake targeted research to investigate specific online education issues being experienced by educators and students.
 Results from these diverse quantitative and qualitative projects are used to inform the development and testing of online education strategies aimed at achieving specific outcomes.
+It's this ongoing investment in research that enables me to continue bringing my clients up-to-the-minute understandings and learnings about how to teach well online.

 A few select case study examples are described below.